 Soffits are used both inside and outside of the home.
 While modern soffits are usually a carefully finished box, they often lack interest and character.
 Consider replacing your ordinary soffits with one made of reclaimed wood to get more dimension and charm from your home’s exterior.

 Reclaimed wood panels made of fitted pieces of wood come in a range of different finishes and styles, including more contemporary looks.
 Now, you can get the eco-friendly material of reclaimed wood, and still fit in with your modern décor at the same time, like this large, single ceiling beam.

 Door moldings help define spaces and give them a finished appearance.
 When a traditional, decorative molding isn’t right for your home, consider using this project idea instead!
 The uneven edges, patina, and finish of this rustic, reclaimed wood frame add character, while still framing the space and adding definition to the room.

 14. ROOM DEFINITION

 Homes that have open floor plans often need a little definition to help them make the most of the space visually.
-This home uses reclaimed wood beams to do just that by lining the ceiling of one area, then using the same beam to outline the doorway between the two spaces, adding just enough definition to separate them, but without putting up a barrier.
+This decorating idea uses reclaimed wood beams to do just that by lining the ceiling of one area, then using the same beam to outline the doorway between the two spaces, adding just enough definition to separate them, but without putting up a barrier.

 15. RUSTIC MODERN COLUMNS

-Transitional designs like rustic modern make use of different styles, textures, and materials in one space to create a more fluid design.
+Transitional designs like rustic modern make use of different decor ideas, textures, and materials in one space to create a more fluid design.
 This home creates a unique look with columns made out of concrete and wood with an iron accent.
 The effect is modern, but with a more interesting and approachable feel.

 16. TRADITIONAL CEILING BEAMS